hrgdavor/babel-plugin-jsx-simple/README.md

 }, text)
 ```

 Note the `h` function, which is something that you need to provide in the scope.
-A simple functio like this can be sufficient
+A simple function
-for many use cases:
+like this can be sufficient for many use cases:

 ```js
   function h(tag,attr){